 The top set in each year group, as well as any other interested students, are entered for the Intermediate Maths Challenge organised by the UK Mathematics Trust.
 We get a number of students qualifying for follow-on rounds each year.

 Mathematics is a popular choice at A level; in Year 12 there are three groups taking Mathematics and one taking Further Mathematics.
-The Edexcel modules C1, C2, and S1 are taught in Year 12 and C3, C4 and M1 in Year 13.
-For Further Mathematics it has been FP1, D1 and S2 in Year 12 and FP2, FP3 and M2 in Year 13.
-The content for Further Mathematics has varied on occasions to accommodate the strengths and interests of the candidates.
+Year 12 are following the new Edexcel linear courses.
+The Edexcel modules C3, C4 and M1 are taught in Year 13 for Mathematics and FP2, FP3 and M2 for Further Mathematics.
+The content for Further Mathematics has varied on occasions to accommodate the strengths and interests of the candidates but the intention is for students following the new linear course to study Further Mechanics and Further Statistics.

 We hope our sixth form students will take up the opportunity of being involved with our mentoring program.
 Sixth form students are given training, then assist either in lower school classes or by tutoring lower school students outside of lesson time.
 This gives them an opportunity to develop a different set of skills.